 - Can I wear a costume that ISN'T from an anime or Japanese video game?

-- Wait a minute... you said I can't apply for Masquerade or Cosplay Games as a non-Japanese character?
+- Wait a minute... you said I might not be able to apply for Masquerade or Cosplay Games as a non-Japanese character?
 Why not?

 - Will people take my picture if I cosplay?